Dice

 Does "dregs" only mean liquid sediment?

-No - in country talk, it’s the last little scraps of anything.
+No - in Southern and Appalachian speech, it’s the last little scraps of anything.

 Is "dregs" unique to Appalachia?